SoumyaEXE/readmore.github.io/README.md

 I Just Tried This!
 I am still a learner am currently at the beginning stage of coding.

 ## Credits
-Soumyadeep Dey
+br>Soumyadeep Dey
-Inspiration : ShuhaibNC
+br>Inspiration : ShuhaibNC